 Function Description Digital Transmission Services A telecommunications service that provides transmission from an eligible school or library facility to other locations beyond the school or library is eligible for discount.
 Digital transmission services refer to data links that connect multiple points using any available technology.
 An eligible digital transmission service may be used to connect an eligible location to the Internet or Internet2.
 Digital transmission services used to link local networks are commonly called "wide area networks" (WANs).
-Eligible digital transmission technologies include, but are not limited to: • Asynchronous Transfer Mode (ATM) • Digital Subscriber Line (DSL) • DS-1, DS-2, DS-3 • Fiber optics • Frame Relay • Integrated Services Digital Network (ISDN, BRI, PRI) • OC-1, OC-3, OC-12, OC-n • Satellite service • Switched Multimegabit Data Service (SMDS) • T-1, T-2, T-3, Fractional T-1 • Wireless Components required as an integral part of a digital transmission service are eligible for discount, such as: costs of a permanent virtual circuit (PVC) costs of trunk lines reasonable installation costs The telecommunications component of: a distance learning capability, video service, or interactive television is eligible for discount.
+Eligible digital transmission technologies include, but are not limited to: • Asynchronous Transfer Mode (ATM) • Broadband over Power Lines (BPL) • Digital Subscriber Line (DSL) • DS-1, DS-2, DS-3 • Fiber optics • Frame Relay • Integrated Services Digital Network (ISDN, BRI, PRI) • OC-1, OC-3, OC-12, OC-n • Satellite service • Switched Multimegabit Data Service (SMDS) • T-1, T-2, T-3, Fractional T-1 • Wireless Components required as an integral part of a digital transmission service are eligible for discount, such as: costs of a permanent virtual circuit (PVC) costs of trunk lines reasonable installation costs The telecommunications component of: a distance learning capability, video service, or interactive television is eligible for discount.
 Paging Paging services are eligible when integral, immediate, and proximate to the education of students.
 Services occurring at eligible locations are presumed to meet this standard, as well as, for example, paging services used by a bus driver delivering students to school, a library staff member in a mobile van, and teachers on field trips.
 Telephone Service "Telephone Service" refers to communication that takes place using the public switched telephone network.
 Costs to subscribe to a telephone service are generally eligible for discount.
-Examples of telephone services include: 800 service Centrex Local phone service Long distance telephone service POTS ("Plain Old Telephone Service") Radio loop Wireless telephone services, e.g., cellular service and Personal Communications Services (PCS) Shared telephone service (only that portion of the shared service relating to the eligible use and location is eligible) Telecommunications services and voice mail services used to provide a homework hotline service are eligible.
-For example, a toll-free telephone number for students to contact school regarding questions about homework Various payment options may be used with these eligible services, and phone bills may include billing terms such as flat rate, local measured service, and message rate service.
+The following telephone services are "basic" for purposes of the schools and libraries program and do not require a technology plan: 800 service Centrex Local phone service Long distance telephone service POTS ("Plain Old Telephone Service") Radio loop Wireless telephone services, e.g., cellular service and Personal Communications Services (PCS) Shared telephone service (only that portion of the shared service relating to the eligible use and location is eligible)

+Telecommunications services and voice mail services used to provide a homework hotline service are eligible.
+For example, a toll-free telephone number for students to contact school regarding questions about homework

+Various payment options may be used with these eligible services, and phone bills may include billing terms such as flat rate, local measured service, and message rate service.
 Phone calling cards may be used if they are used for an educational purpose.

 Service to an eligible location for educational or library purposes can provide voice communication, fax connections, modem connections, 911/E911 trunks/lines or an alarm telephone line.
-Telephone Telephone features indicated in this section are eligible for Service discount if they are a component part of a telephone service.
-Generally, this requirement means that these charges will Components appear on the same bill as the telephone service itself.
-900/976 call blocking Custom calling services Direct Inward Dialing (DID) Directory assistance charges Inside wire maintenance plan.
-An inside wire maintenance plan is eligible as a component part of a telephone service only if charges are minimal.
-Installation charges-see the entry for "Installation and Configuration" in the Miscellaneous section Network access register charges PIC change charge Other Eligible The telecommunications component of voice or video Telecommunicaconferencing services that provide a means for multiple users tions Services to participate in group discussions can be eligible if the services are limited only to eligible educational or library purposes or if an auditable monitoring system is in place that provides a way to allocate between eligible and ineligible uses.
-Maintenance and technical support appropriate to maintain reliable operation is eligible for discount when provided as a component of an eligible telecommunications service.
-Please see the Miscellaneous section of this document for additional entries applicable to Telecommunications Services, such as charges for installation and configuration.
-Ineligible for E-The following services are NOT ELIGIBLE for discount: rate Funding as 900 /976 charges Telecommunica-Dark fiber service tions Services Direct Broadcast Satellite and other services that (Not Eligible) provide broadcast content or cable television